sendsmaily/Sendsmaily-Sync-for-Magento/README.md

 ### 2.0.1

-- Add support for direct products import to the Smaily RSS-feed .
+- Add support for direct products import to the Smaily RSS-feed.

 ### 2.0.0